 2 Wimbledon Park

 The leafy, rolling expanse of Wimbledon Park will is located right next to the All England Lawn Tennis Club and is a stone’s throw from charming Wimbledon Village.
 The park is a stunning rural south London expanse.
 There is a huge children’s park with a paddling pool, water features, climbing structures and play areas for little ones.
-Over the summer months the park often hosts events such as an alfresco cinema events, food and music festivals plus a great firework display.
-With one of the largest lakes in South London offering canoeing, feed the ducks or take a nice stroll.
-Or if you’re feeling energetic book a tennis court or mini-golf.
+Over the summer months the park often hosts events such as an alfresco cinema, and food and music festivals.
+With one of the largest lakes in South London, you can go canoeing, feed the ducks or just take a nice stroll around it.
+If you’re feeling energetic, book a tennis court or mini-golf.
 And when you’ve done all that, take a break in the cafe situated in the middle of the park.

 4 Wimbledon Village

 For a taste of village life, make the journey up Wimbledon Hill Road where you’ll be greeted by the rural community feel of Wimbledon Village.
 On a balmy summer’s day you can expect to find coffee shops brimming with brunching families, bustling beer gardens, and a host of independent florists, bakers and an organic green- grocers.

 5 New Wimbledon Theatre

 A beautifully ornate Edwardian theatre in the heart of the town, Wimbledon’s theatre has a huge audience capacity, holding 1,670 seats across three different levels, and since its opening in 1910 has hosted a wide range of stars across the ages, from famous music hall musicians like Gracie Fields, to composers like Ivor Novello.